deohs/remote.folders/README.md

 yaml::write_yaml(folders, file = here::here('conf', 'folders_sp.yml'))
 ```

-### Example: using rclone after configuration
+### Example: using remote folders after configuration

-Now that there is a configuration file containing your rclone settings, you
+Now that there is a configuration file containing your settings, you
 can use code like this in your R scripts:

 ```